matrix-org/synapse/docs/development/contributing_guide.md

 The source code of Synapse is hosted on GitHub.
 You will also need [a recent version of git](https://github.com/git-guides/install-git).

 For some tests, you will need [a recent version of Docker](https://docs.docker.com/get-docker/).

-A recent version of the Rust compiler is needed to build the native modules.
-The easiest way of installing the latest version is to use [rustup](https://rustup.rs/).

 # 3. Get the source.